kufreu/kufreu.github.io/final/final.md

     mutate(dist = as.double(st_distance(st_centroid(tbd), center)))
 }
 ```
 Like the original model, I transformed the layer before calculating distance.
-Two objects are created in this object before calculating the result, tbd, which is the transformed input with a field to dissolve on and center, the centroid made on the dissolved input. `as.double` makes the data type of the `st_distance` result a double.
+Two objects are created in this function before calculating the result, tbd, which is the transformed input with a field to dissolve on and center, the centroid made on the dissolved input. `as.double` makes the data type of the `st_distance` result a double.
 This was done because before the output was a list with the distance and unit of measurement in one field and I could not do other calculations with it in this form.
 I wanted to get a handle on using more pipes in functions after making distTest to make it more streamlined.
 ```r
 #### pipe dreams / testing pipes in R ####
 central <-